Haggis

-It is believed that food similar to haggis—perishable offal quickly cooked inside an animal's stomach, all conveniently available after a hunt—was eaten from ancient times.
+It is believed that food similar to haggis — perishable offal quickly cooked inside an animal's stomach, all conveniently available after a hunt — was eaten from ancient times.

 Although the name "hagws" or "hagese" was first recorded in England c.
 1430, the dish is considered traditionally of Scottish origin.
-It is even the national dish, as a result of Scots poet Robert Burns' poem "Address to a Haggis" of 1786.
+It is even the national dish as a result of Scots poet Robert Burns' poem "Address to a Haggis" of 1786.
 Haggis is traditionally served with "neeps and tatties", boiled and mashed separately, and a dram (a glass of Scotch whisky), especially as the main course of a Burns supper.

 History and etymology

+Scottish theory

-Haggis is popularly assumed to be of Scottish origin, but many countries have produced similar dishes, albeit with different names.
+Haggis is popularly assumed to be of Scottish origin, but many countries have produced similar dishes with different names.
 However, the recipes as known and standardised now are distinctly Scottish.
 The first known written recipes for a dish of the name, made with offal and herbs, are as "hagese", in the verse cookbook Liber Cure Cocorum dating from around 1430 in Lancashire, north west England, and, as "hagws of a schepe" from an English cookbook also of c.
 1430.